zenzeii/TUB-ISIS-auto-login/README.md

 2. Add the Browser Extension Tampermonkey (https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)

 3. Tap Tampermonkey-icon in your browser > create new script > paste code from main.js > save

+## Problems?

+If you are caught in a loop while loggin in, please remove or comment out the marked line in main.js